Skip to content

 The First Bulgarian Empire (681 – 1018)

-The name Bulgaria comes from the name of the Bulgars; a semi-nomadic people of Turkic descent originally from central Asia.
-A branch of them gave rise to the First Bulgarian Empire in 632.
-The Bulgars were governed by hereditary Khans and it was Khan Kubrat who united the three largest Bulgar tribes; the Kutrigur, the Utugur and the Onogonduri to form what is now called Great Bulgaria.
-This country extended to the lower course to the Danube River to the west, the Black Sea and the Azov Sea on the south, the Kuban River to the east and the Donets River to the north.
+The name Bulgaria derives from the Bulgars, a semi-nomadic Turkic people originally from Central Asia.
+A branch of these Bulgars founded the First Bulgarian Empire in 632.
+Under the leadership of Khan Kubrat, the Bulgars united three major tribes—the Kutrigur, the Utugur, and the Onogonduri—to form what is now known as Great Bulgaria.
+This state extended from the Danube River in the west, the Black Sea and Azov Sea in the south, the Kuban River in the east, and the Donets River in the north.

-Khan Kubrat has a good relationship with the Byzantine Emperor; Heraclius who gave Kubrat the title Patrician.
-After Kubrat’s death, Great Bulgaria was destroyed by the Khazars and the Bulgars dispersed into different parts of the country.
-One of Kubrat’s successors led nine Bulgar tribes and established a new kingdom of the Volga Bulgars by the Volga River, now Russia.
-The new kingdom’s strategic location gave it great importance in trade.
+Khan Kubrat maintained a favourable relationship with the Byzantine Emperor Heraclius, who conferred upon him the title of Patrician.
+After Kubrat’s death, Great Bulgaria fell to the Khazars, causing the Bulgars to disperse.
+One of Kubrat’s successors led nine Bulgar tribes to establish the Volga Bulgars near the Volga River in present-day Russia, which became a significant trading power.

 The First Bulgarian Ruler (Second half of the 7th century – 681)

-Tervel, Asparuh’s son ruled after him, he helped the Byzantine Emperor Justinian II recover his throne, after which he bestowed upon Khan Tervel the Byzantine title Cesar.
-Justinian II, however, betrayed Tervel and attacked Bulgaria and lost in the battle of Anhialo.
-Justinian II’s successor, Theodosius III, found himself trapped between the Bulgarian crusades and the Arabs which forced him to sign a peace treaty with Tervel.
+Asparuh’s son, Tervel, succeeded him.
+Tervel aided Byzantine Emperor Justinian II in reclaiming his throne, earning the Byzantine title of Caesar.
+However, Justinian II later betrayed Tervel and attacked Bulgaria, only to be defeated at the Battle of Anhialo.
+The subsequent Byzantine Emperor, Theodosius III, found himself between Bulgarian and Arab forces, which led him to sign a peace treaty with Tervel.

 Political Stability of the First Bulgarian Empire (802 – 831)

-The development and political stability of the First Bulgarian Empire continued during the reign of Khan Krum, who led campaigns with the expansion of the empire in front of his eyes.
-Under his rule from 802 and 814, Bulgaria expanded to north, west and south occupying the lands between the middle Danube and Moldova rivers, all of what’s now Romania, Sofia, Adrianople threatening even Constantinople.
-Krum implemented law reforms to fight poverty and help strengthen social ties.
-From 814 to 831, Khan Omurtag had a magnificent palace, pagan temples, ruler’s residence, fortress, citadel, water mains and baths built in the Bulgarian capital Pliska.
+During the reign of Khan Krum (802–814), the First Bulgarian Empire experienced significant development and political stability.
+Krum oversaw the expansion of the empire to the north, west, and south, encompassing territories between the middle Danube and Moldova rivers, including all of present-day Romania, Sofia, and Adrianople, and even threatening Constantinople.
+He implemented legal reforms aimed at alleviating poverty and strengthening social cohesion.
+From 814 to 831, Khan Omurtag furthered the empire’s prosperity by commissioning a magnificent palace, pagan temples, a ruler’s residence, a fortress, a citadel, water mains, and baths in the capital, Pliska.

 Byzantine Rule of Bulgaria (1018 – 1185)

-Instability plagued the Byzantine Empire after the death of Basil II, a failed Bulgarian revolt was attempted by Peter Delyan in 1040 that resulted in his killing.
-The Komnenos dynasty brought stability back to the Byzantine Empire which last only until the last of the capable Komnenoi in 1180.
-This gave the Bulgarian nobility the opportunity to organize a revolt in 1185.
-Who is now known as Tsar Peter II led a rebellion against Byzantium and the following year, Byzantines were forced to recognize Bulgaria’s independence.
-Peter declared himself “Tsar of the Bulgars, Greeks and Wallachians”.
+Following Basil II’s death, the Byzantine Empire faced instability.
+A failed Bulgarian revolt led by Peter Delyan in 1040 resulted in his execution.
+The Komnenos dynasty brought a brief period of stability, which lasted until 1180.
+This instability allowed the Bulgarian nobility to organise a revolt in 1185, led by Tsar Peter II.
+The subsequent year, the Byzantines were compelled to recognise Bulgaria’s independence.
+Peter declared himself “Tsar of the Bulgars, Greeks, and Wallachians.”

 The Second Bulgarian Empire (1185 – 1396)